Skin Infections: Types, Symptoms, and Treatment

 SolvHealth provides a convenient platform to search for nearby healthcare facilities offering lab testing services.
 By simply entering your location and specifying the type of lab test you require for the skin infection, we can help you locate suitable providers in your area.

-Skin infections can be caused by bacteria, viruses, fungi, or parasites.
-They often occur when these germs invade the skin through a break, like a cut or abrasion.
+Skin infections are caused by bacteria, viruses, fungi, or parasites.
+These pathogens invade the skin and its underlying tissues, often entering through a break in the skin.

-Treatment for skin infections depends on the type and severity of the infection.
-It may include prescription medications, over-the-counter antihistamines, cold compresses, and topical creams.
+Treatment depends on the type of infection and its severity.
+It may include prescription medications such as antibiotics, antivirals, antifungals, or antiparasitic medications.
+Supportive measures like over-the-counter antihistamines, cold compresses, and topical creams can also help manage symptoms.

 Yes, skin infections can be severe, especially in individuals with compromised immunity.